 ** Anyone with a temperature equal to or in excess of 100 degrees F will be asked to leave and return when they are feeling better.

-** At each worship site attendance will be limited to 25% capacity.
+** At each worship site attendance will be limited to those who can fit in the church with social distancing.
 For Stella Maris this equates to 175 attendees at Sister Bay, 130 in Fish Creek and 70 in Baileys Harbor.

 ** Due to the large number of seasonal visitors and guests who typically attend Mass at Stella Maris, attendance will be treated on a first come, first served basis.